lewis-prescott-cruk/cruk-shops-search-rec/README.md

 ## Documentation
 Please describe in a README.md file how to run the tests and any other additional info needed about any assumptions you make.

+## On Completion
+Please either:
+1. Zip up the project and send it back to the hiring manager
+2. Publish to your github and send us the link